 Traceability matrix - it is a table that contains various test cases with their requirements and execution status.
 It is used to track requirements and their compliance throughout the software development lifecycle.
 It can be used to track the process from design to coding and vice versa regarding each type of testing.

 They are needed to visually present the final results because using various types of visualizations makes them easier to understand.
 They are often provided to customers and may be provided to users in some form.

-It is a document that describes a particular bug in an application in all its possible aspects.
+Bug reports - it is a document that describes a particular bug in an application in all its possible aspects.
 It is a very important and frequent report that directly helps improve the product in specific aspects.

-It is a document that summarizes the results of a test cycle.
+Test summary reports - it is a document that summarizes the results of a test cycle.
 It may contain the cost of defect detection, test suite efficiency, testing efficiency, a ratio of rework and verification efforts, etc.

-It is a document that contains the results of testing before submission to the vendor for compliance.
+User acceptance report - it is a document that contains the results of testing before submission to the vendor for compliance.
 This ensures that the developers' and customers' visions remain identical during development and testing and that the technical implementation fully meets them.

-How do you write a test document?
+How to write a test document?

 It is worth noting that each company's approach to maintaining and selecting the types of reports may differ.
 Since many of them may be interchangeable in some aspects, companies may use these reports slightly differently.